xgroleau/device-register/device-register/README.md

 The your driver only need to implement the [RegisterInterface](crate::RegisterInterface)

 #### Completed example
 Here is a complete example.
-See the `tests` folder for more.
+See the `tests` folder for more, or checkout the [tmp117](https://github.com/xgroleau/tmp117-rs) driver for actual usage.

 ```rust
 use std::collections::HashMap;
 use device_register::*;